5l1v3r1/Sonarr-wiki/API/Command.md

 ## POST ##

 ##### Summary #####
 Publish a new command for Sonarr to run.
-These commands are execute asynchroneously, use GET to retrieve the current status.
+These commands are executed asynchronously; use GET to retrieve the current status.

 ##### Parameters ######